-- 1. PB1: minimize the fixed costs of the train units (min $\sum_i F_j y_i^{tot}$). - 2.
-PB2: minimize the variable costs of the train units (min $\sum_t L_t(\sum_j V_j x{t,j})$. - 3.
-PB3: minimize the variable costs of the train units taking into account an upper bound on the number of carriages $(\min \sum_t L_t(\sum_j V_j x{t,j}))$ subject to $\sum_j N_j y_j^{tot} \leq UB$.
+3. PB3: minimize the variable costs of the train units taking into account an upper bound on the number of carriages $(\min \sum{i} L_t(\sum{j} V_j x{t,j})$ subject to $\sum{i} N_i y_i^{\text{tot}} \leq UB$).

-The total number of required train units of each type equals the total number of train units $y{s,j}^0$ that stay in the various stations during the night, as is represented by constraints (1).
-Constraints (2) describe that the number of train units of type j that is allocated to trip t should not exceed the number of train units of this type that is available in station O_t just before the start time of trip t.
+The total number of required train units of each type equals the total number of train units $y{s,i}^0$ that stay in the various stations during the night, as is represented by constraints (1).
+Constraints (2) describe that the number of train units of type j that is allocated to trip t should not exceed the number of train units of this type available in station O_t just before the start time of trip t.
 The latter equals the number of such train units by the start of the day plus the number of train units that have arrived in this station until this time instant, minus the number of train units that have departed from there until then.
-Note that it is not difficult to take into account a certain minimum re-assignment time between the uncoupling of a train unit from a train and the subsequent coupling of this train unit onto another train.
-However, this re-assignment time has been omitted here.
+Note that it is not difficult to consider a certain minimum reassignment time between the uncoupling of a train unit from a train and the subsequent coupling of this train unit onto another train.
+However, such a reassignment time has been omitted here.
 On each trip t, a train should not be longer than the length of the shortest platform P_t along the trip.
 The latter is guaranteed by constraints (3).
-Constraints (4) are the demand satisfaction constraints for first class and second class seat demands on each trip.
-Constraints (5) and (6) describe that in Alkmaar train units cannot be coupled onto a northbound train nor uncoupled from a southbound train.
+Constraints (4) are the demand satisfaction constraints for first- and secondclass seat demands on each trip.
+Constraints (5) and (6) describe that in Alkmaar, train units cannot be coupled onto a northbound train nor uncoupled from a southbound train.
 Finally, constraints (7) and (8) specify the integer character of the decision variables.
-Here $M{t,j}$ is an appropriate upper bound for the variable $x{t,i}$.

-Valid Inequalities
+The domains of these decision variables can be reduced a priori by taking into account, e.g., the maximum train length per trip or the maximum storage capacity per station.

-This subsection describes how the constraints on the maximum train length (3) and demand satisfaction (4) can be made more tight by adding certain valid inequalities.
+4.2.1.
+Valid Inequalities.
+This section describes how the constraints on the maximum train length (3) and demand satisfaction (4) can be made more tight by adding certain valid inequalities.
+Note that these valid inequalities were described already by Schrijver (1993).
 For example, the model may contain the following constraints (9) and (10) for a certain trip t: